czar3985/movie-trailer-website/README.md

 ## Release Notes

-The project includes a starter code from Udacity that can be found [here](https://github.com/udacity/ud036_StarterCode).
 The starter code contained the module for defining the base html file and for opening a modal for the trailer.

 Major changes to the starter code:
 - Addition of the Movie class, data for the movies and code for initiating the creation of the web page using the movie data